castleXM/xm-labs-zabbix/README.md

 To import the Workflow into xMatters:
 1. Go to the xMatters **Workflows** tab
 2. Click **Import**.
+3. Set your API account password as a constant in xMatters.
+4. Create an Endpoint for Zabbix. `http://127.0.0.1/zabbix/api_jsonrpc.php`
+5. Update the constants of the **Zabbix - Acknowledge Event** step to your needs.

 ### Initiation URL
 The Workflow has a URL that is required when configuring Zabbix.